 The project you want to turn

-Although there are multiple features to look at when buying a wood lathe, ask yourself the turning projects you want to run.
+Although there are multiple features to consider when buying a wood lathe, ask yourself about the turning projects you want to run.
 If you are not sure, you are allowed to experiment.
 Try joining a club meeting or a guild to try a few projects out and know what attracts you the most.
 When you know, look at your budget.

 Ask yourself if the lathe you afford has room for growth.
 It has to be relevant to your future projects.
 As much as you buy a lathe that matches your projects, leave room for future projects.
 These are developments in your turning skill.

 Try to make a rough sketch since you cannot sometimes predict your plans.
 Try to get a bigger lathe as long as your space and budget allow.
 A big lathe turns small things, but a small one does not.
 That makes your investment last longer.

 The overall size of the wood lathe determines your project limit.
 You have three options in the market, and these are: